allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 Although there are far fewer queries this time than in the previous experiment, the differences in times are much greater.
 It clearly proves that time series collections are indeed spreading their wings when we want to use aggregation queries and have been developed mainly for this purpose.
-The reason is probably the sequential way of writing data, which gives a noticeable improvement when running ranged queries.
-The results clearly show also how much of an impact query performance can have on an element that often doesn't get the adequate attention: proper modelling the data.
+The reason is probably the sequential way of writing data, which shows a noticeable improvement when running ranged queries.
+The results clearly show also how much of an impact query performance can have on an element that often doesn’t get the adequate attention: proper modelling the data.

 ## Limitations